brentscripts/FunctionalCSharpProgramming/README.md

-# Code Wars Challenges with LINQPad
+# Practice Functional C# Programming with LINQPad

-Welcome to my repository where I tackle algorithm challenges from Code Wars using LINQPad, leveraging LINQ and functional programming concepts.
+Welcome to my repository, where I engage in functional programming with C# by tackling algorithmic challenges using LINQPad.
+I leverage LINQ and functional programming concepts to enhance my skills.

 ## Overview

-In this repository, you'll find LINQPad files containing solutions to various algorithm challenges sourced from Code Wars.
-I apply functional programming principles, inspired by the teachings in the book "Functional Programming with C# by Simon J. Painter"."
+In this repository, you'll find LINQPad files containing my solutions to various algorithm challenges.
+Some of the functional programming principles applied are inspired by teachings in the book "Functional Programming with C# by Simon J. Painter"."

 ## Challenges